mattijn/topojson/docs/installation.md

 conda install topojson -c conda-forge
 ```

-The library is installed succesfully if the following code.
+The library is installed successfully if the following code.

 ```python
 import topojson as tp